DianPermana/Career-History-AVANA/README.md

 ## Thank You
-Thank You so much  Marathon & Ripple Team (UI/UX Designer, Product Manager, backend, frontend, Quality Assurance and Support)
+Thank You so much  Marathon & Ripple Team (UI/UX Designer, Product Manager, backend, frontend, Mobile, Quality Assurance and Support)

 Thank you,